holochain/docs-pages/src/concepts/5_links.md

-# 05: Linking data together
+# 05. Links: connecting DHT data together

 <div class="coreconcepts-intro" markdown="1">
 Entries on the DHT are connected to each other via one-way **links**.
 This allows you to create a graph database on the DHT to make information easy to discover.